 - You are known to be allergic to hydroxyzine

 - You are known to be allergic to any drugs from the piperazine family of medicines, such as buclizine, meclozine, cyclizine or levocetirizine

 This medicine is not suitable for children under the age of 6.

-Always read the patient information leaflet for full details on who may not be suitable to use Cetirizine tablets.
+Always read the patient information leaflet for full details on why Cetirizine tablets may not be suitable for you.

 For adults and children over 12 years old, the average dose for Cetirizine is 10mg, which should be taken as one tablet once a day.
 This is to relieve symptoms of allergies and the symptoms of hay fever.